rahul1593/Behavioral-Cloning-Project/README.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+This project uses Nvidia's model for training and testing.

 ## Important Files and Directories
 * model.py    : Python code for the model, its training and saving the model
 * drive.py    : Python code to drive the car using the trained model